-This is its most frequent rendering in English; in his 2 July 1947 report, Pridi's Thai phrasing was Sahaphan rawang Prathet nai Phak Echia Buraphatai (Association among Countries in the Southeast Asian Region).
-In his 1972 reminiscences which he wrote in French (see reference in note 56), Pridi called it l'Association des Nations Unies de l'Asie du Sud-est. The Bangkok Post, which carried an English translation of his reminiscences, rendered this as the "Southeast Asian United Nations' Association" (28 Nov.
-1974).
+This is its most frequent rendering in English; in his 2 July 1947 report, Pridi's Thai phraseology was: sahaphan rawang prathet nai phak echia buraphatai [literally the association among countries in the southeastern part of Asia].
+In his 1972 reminiscences in which he wrote in French, Pridi called it l'Association des Nations Unies de l'Asia du Sud-est. The Bangkok Post, which carried an English translation of his reminiscences, rendered this as the Southeast Asian United Nations' Association (28 Nov 1974).
 Even in 1947 after the inception of the organization, its appellation in Thai as well as English remained uncertain.
-Khuang made the comment in the National Assembly on 12 August 1947 that "the French are against the sahaphap [union]" (Raingan 2489-90, p.
+Khuang Aphaiwong made the comment in the National Assembly on 12 August 1947 that "The French are against the sahaphap [union]" (Proceedings of the 1946-1947 Sessions of the Joint Sittings of the National Assembly, p.
 518).
-On 6 November of the same year at a press conference, Prime Minister Thamrong called
+On 6 November of the same year at a press conference, Prime Minister Thamrong Nawasawat called it sahaphap echia tawanok chiengtai [Southeast Asian union] (NAT, (2)So.Ro.0201.92.1/10)